-Rev. Joseph Emrich was appointed founding pastor of Saint Leonard Parish on Sept.
-22, 1953.
-While the church was being built from 1953 – 1956, mass was celebrated in the chapel of Saint Joseph Orphanage on Frankfort Avenue .
-In December, 1956, the construction on the new Saint Leonard parish and school was completed, and an opening date for school was set for September, 1957.
+On September 22, 1953, Rev. Joseph Emrich was appointed founding pastor of Saint Leonard Parish.
+Mass was celebrated in the chapel of Saint Joseph Orphanage on Frankfort Avenue while the church was being built.
+Construction on the new Saint Leonard parish and school was completed in December 1956, and an opening date for school was set for September, 1957.
 The Ursuline Sisters of Mt.
 Saint Joseph, Owensboro, KY, were contacted and agreed to send four teaching sisters.
 With the addition of a lay music teacher, the nuns divided the first through seventh grades for the 1957-1958 school year.
 The school’s first graduating class was celebrated in June, 1959.
-By Sept.
-1961, two classrooms had been added to the south end of the building to accommodate our growing school population.
+By September of 1961, two classrooms had been added to the south end of the building to accommodate the growing school population.
 During the mid-1960’s, the school was “bursting at the seams,” and a trailer was added for the kindergarten class.

-Saint Leonard Parish School is small by design; however, the year 2001 marked the beginning of renovations made to school facilities.
-New construction was completed, including a Family Life Center (that houses a gymnasium and two meeting rooms); at the other end of the facility, additions included a science lab, library, two preschool rooms, computer lab and school office space.
-Beginning in 2008 with completion in 2009, both student bathroom facilities in the original school building were completely renovated, including handicap accessible stalls.
-During the summer of 2010, central air was installed in the original building.
-Plans are currently being made to replace all windows as well – this is to take place in the summer of 2011.
+Saint Leonard Parish School is small by design; however, the year 2001 marked the beginning of renovations to the school facilities.
+A Family Life Center housing a gymnasium and music rooms, a science lab, library, two preschool rooms, a computer lab, new school office space, playground, and soccer fields were added.
+In 2005, an outdoor classroom was constructed by school staff and families in collaboration with Dr. Art Parola of the University of Louisville Stream Institute and Tom Biebighauser of the US Forest Service.
+In 2009 student bathroom facilities in the original school building were completely renovated, and in 2010 central air was installed in the original building.

-Our school population has gone from a high of 207 students in 1965 to as low as 156 in 1996.
-Current population figures are 159 students in Preschool - Grade 8.
-School facilities for K–8 are able to accommodate one of each grade level (capacity 220).
-We have two Preschool classrooms for three- and four-year-old students.
-Factors affecting enrollment include demographics, public school improvements, ever-increasing tuition rates compounded by economic trends and development of religious discontentment of young families.
+School facilities for grades K–8 are able to accommodate one of each grade level and two preschool classrooms for three- and four-year-old students.
+We have a very diverse student population, as we enroll students from 29 zip codes in the greater Louisville/Southern Indiana area.
 The majority of our students live in the Crescent Hill/Saint Matthews area; however, because of our convenient location to I-71, we have several families that commute from neighboring counties due to employment in downtown Louisville.
-We are a diversified community: fifteen percent are from ethnic groups other than Caucasian.
+We have a partnership with the Community Catholic Center so that students from the Portland neighborhood of Louisville have access to a Catholic education not found in the west end of Louisville.
 The majority of our students are Catholic (most belong to Saint Leonard parish and clustered parish, Saint Frances of Rome), but we do have non-Catholic families whose children are enrolled.
-While no one has a crystal ball that allows us to project enrollments for upcoming years, it is our hope to increase student populations by offering to families, opportunities that aren’t typical in larger schools.